(4 minute read; 702 words – 5 of 7)

 “Read the Truth.
 Take your time.
 Ponder it deeply.
 Scroll for more.
 Share it with others.”

-You are saved by grace through faith.
+You are saved by grace through faith and not by anything else you do.

 “Now faith is the substance of things hoped for, the evidence of things not seen.”
 (Hebrews 11:1)